ashkan-pirmani/FederatedPy/README.md

 Development
 --------
-If you want to change or update the .CSV in the future you can easily clone(Download) the GitHub repository! after Clone the repository you have follow below commands :
+If you want to change or update the .CSV in the future you can easily clone(Download) the GitHub repository! after Cloning the repository you have follow below commands :

-open the Terminal/CMD and redirect the path to the cloned directory! after redirecting
+open the Terminal/CMD/PowerShell and redirect the path to the cloned directory!
+(you can easily use cd command to redirect to the cloned directory)

+after redirecting

 ```